 "I did make a good deal," said Silas, rubbing his hands together.
 "Only 6,000 miles on it."

 A sense of outrage engulfed Gus.

-"Well, you can take your car - and
+"Well, you can take your car -- and your business -- somewhere else."

 The old man flinched.

 "Now wait, Gus, I ain't set against selling Griswold the car -- if I can make a profit on it.
 But I already had it back to the dealer, same as Derringer did, 'count of that scree-chunk underneath.
 They said they put new shocks in for Derringer.
 Today they tightened the spring shackles -- made me pay for it, too."

 "Still clunks, doesn't it?
 Maybe you'll find this an expensive bargain."

 A fine rivulet of sweat rolled down Barnstable's bony nose.
 "Give it a road test at least, Gus."